Clicky

 Signs Of A Bad Voltage Regulator

 A flashing “12-Volt Low” on the display is a common sign for a jet ski, or any jet ski, that the voltage regulator has gone bad.
-But this could also mean the battery is bad, grounds are dirty, or a fuse is bad in the jet ski.
-A bad voltage regulator can be what’s draining your battery, and replacing the battery won’t fix the issue.
+But this could also mean the batteries have gone bad, the grounds are dirty, or a fuse is bad in the jet ski.
+A bad voltage regulator can be what’s draining your batteries, and replacing it won’t fix the issue.

-From what I see, is that most of the jet ski electrical issues tend to be a bad battery more often than anything else.
-It’s more common that you’ll put 100 or more hours on a jet ski before the battery is not the main problem.
+From what I see, is that most of the jet ski electrical issues tend to be bad batteries more often than anything else.

 Replacement

-Just make sure the battery is disconnected before you replace it.
+Just make sure the batteries are disconnected before you replace it.

-If the jet ski battery keeps dying on you, then I got a post that covers that here.
+If your batteries keep going flat on you, then I got a post that covers that here.

 Testing The Charging System

-Testing the charging system and stator of your jet ski to know if the stator or voltage regulator is working fine is similar to any other small engine.
-With having the vessel out of the water, here are the steps to test if your stator is good or bad.
+Testing the charging system and stator of your jet ski to determine whether the stator or voltage regulator is functioning properly is a straightforward process, similar to diagnosing other small engines.
+With the vessel safely out of the water, follow these steps to evaluate your stator:

-2. You must keep the engine on and look at the voltage reading.
+2. Start the engine and monitor the voltage reading.

-3. Rev the engine to 5k RPMs and look at the voltage reading.
+3. Rev the engine to 5,000 RPMs and observe the voltage again.

-4. Turn the engine off, don’t run the jet ski out of the water for no more than 30 seconds.
+4. Turn off the engine, ensuring you do not run the jet ski out of water for more than 30 seconds.

-If you’re having battery problems, the best solution is to get a new battery.
+If you’re having problems, the best solution is to get a new battery.

-I’ve had a few people ask me about running without a battery, mostly because they need a jump and only hold one good battery.
+I’ve had a few people ask me about running without any batteries, mostly because they need a jump.

-You can’t swap your battery out and expect the jet ski to run fine.
+You can’t swap your batteries out and expect the jet ski to run fine.
 The engine needs a place to dump its charge, and without it the engine will stop running.

 Can you Jump Start Your Engine Or Will You Fry The Computer?